awesome-nova/dependent-filter/README.md

 }
 ```

 > Note.
-Instead of an attribute or class name, you must specify the key of the related filter.
+Instead of an attribute or class name, you must specify the key of the filter.

-### Dynamic relations
+### Dynamic dependencies

 For big collection of data you can use dynamic updating of the filter.